Xiaoming94/RustQuiz_NexerRnD/basics/questions.md

     a + b
 }
 ```
-This function is roughly be translate to this function if written in C++
+This function is roughly be translate to this function in C++
 ```C++
 //necessary includes
 std::uint32_t add_two_numbers(std::uin32_t a, std::uint32_t b)